I am quite an emotional person. My friends can vouch for this.

 I have obviously forgotten some movies off this list.
 As a film student I have seen HUNDREDS of movies, and I cannot possibly remember them all.

 What I have realised about myself though, is the thing that usually makes me cry in movies is what I like to call "love in its purest form".

-The love between a parent and a child, or between an animal and its master, or maybe between siblings, or maybe ANIMAL SIBLINGS.
+The love between a parent and a child, or between an animal and its master, or maybe between siblings.

-Romantic love does not usually make me cry, but put me in a theater with a movie about an animal that dies and I will be a mess on the floor.
+Romantic love does not usually make me cry, but put me in a theater with a movie about an animal that dies and I will be a mess.

 I can't handle it when an animal survives its master, it is the most heartbreaking thing ever, and I also can't handle it when a parent survives a child.

 But anyway, that's just me.

 I love to cry, so I will continue watching sad movies.
-If you have any suggestions for me, please sound off below.
+If you have any suggestions for me, please comment below.